revealos/reveal-client/docs/DATAFLOW.md

 ```

 **All outbound calls go through:**
+- `packages/client/src/modules/configClient.ts` (bootstrap only)
+  - `getConfig()` - For config fetch to `/config` endpoint (uses `fetch` directly, before Transport exists)
 - `packages/client/src/modules/transport.ts`
   - `sendBatch()` - For event batches to `/ingest` endpoint
   - `sendDecisionRequest()` - For decision requests to `/decide` endpoint

-This is the **single auditable file** for all network requests.
-No other file in the SDK may call `fetch`, `XMLHttpRequest`, or any network API.
+**Note:** ConfigClient uses `fetch` directly as a bootstrap exception (it must fetch config before Transport is created).
+ConfigClient validates the config endpoint URL for HTTPS before making requests.
+All other network requests go through Transport, which is the **single auditable file** for runtime network requests.
 DecisionClient delegates HTTP requests to Transport.

 ---